-Arthur Frank Bell is included on the Roll of Honour Board for the Queensland Department of Agriculture and Stock, formerly located in William Street.
+Arthur Frank Bell is included on the Department of Agriculture First World War Roll of Honour Board in the former National Trust House in William Street.

 Arthur Bell was born on 9 November 1899 in South Brisbane.
 He was educated at Ipswich Grammar School and in 1916 joined the Queensland Department of Agriculture and Stock as a junior assistant in the Agricultural Chemical Laboratory.
 Having completed four years of senior cadets and 6 months in the Citizens Force, he enlisted in the Australian Infantry Force on 19 December 1917.
 Although his father, Frank Bell, lived in Laidley, Arthur Bell gave his address as c/- Agricultural Chemist, Brisbane.

 Arthur Bell was assigned to No.1 Depot Enoggera and then to the 1st Field Artillery Brigade based at the Rifle Range Camp.
 He was granted three days leave to visit his parents in Laidley, before leaving for Sydney and the army camp at Liverpool.
 Whilst at the Liverpool camp, Bell was diagnosed with Tachycardia, a faster than normal heart rate when at rest.
 After consideration, the Medical Review Board returned him to his unit, the 34th Reinforcement Field Artillery.
 He held the position of gunner.